walllawallabingbang/Tabliss-PL/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug in Tabliss
+about: Report a bug in TablissNG
 title: "[BUG] "
 labels: ''
 assignees: ''